 Kinesthetic perception can help you with all this: If you are able to feel the action of your muscles in your instrument and you can locate where and if you have well balanced tension or stress, you can learn to get more in control of your voice.
 Try with a simple experiment in front of a mirror: sing a line or a high note first with negative thoughts and then with positive… what did you see?
 What did you feel?
 How did you sound ?

 When you practice: be kind to yourself, have patience with yourself, take time.
-Try to concentrate real good, do not rush and do things in a superficial way but really focus with a positive attitude.
+Try to concentrate really good, do not rush and do things in a superficial way but really focus with a positive attitude.

 I know….I am repeating myself just to be sure you get the message.

 It would be great if you can get a little bit more in control of your thoughts.
 If you can have a positive mindset everything will be really much easier.
-Give it a try, and try over and over again…. with patience !
+Give it a try, and try it over and over again…. with patience !
 Good luck